 - Remitly is licensed and regulated by the Financial Conduct Authority (FCA) in the United Kingdom.

-Remitly operates in 16 send countries and over 50 receive countries.
+As of December 2022, Remitly operates in 28 send countries and over 170 receive countries and territories.
 No matter where we are, we meet the requirements of each regulatory body in these countries.

 2. We Use High-Level Data Security